ipfabric/docs/docs/support/security_incidents.md

 | 4.0 – 6.9  | Medium             | Normal     | Next two working days    | VPE, SRE      |
 | 7.0 – 8.9  | High               | High       | Next working day         | CTO, VPE, SRE |
 | 9.0 – 10.0 | Critical           | Critical   | 4h during business hours | CTO, VPE, SRE |

+You may wonder, why we don't list "Remediation time".
+It is hard to predict upfront time complexity of particular issue, or availability of the solution (for example, we can be blocked by upstream).
+Thus we provide a reaction time.
+Reaction time is not a simple "thank you for your report" type of answer, but rather solution proposal with time-frame and real resolution time estimation.

 ## Tracking